Enforcement Policy

 Fines

-- Parking in disabled parking space without a disabled parking permit
+- Parking violations.
+Parking in disabled parking spot without disabled parking permit

-- Walking a dog in places where it is prohibited or failing to clean up dog poop
+- Ignoring rules from local ordinances (general local ordinances APV) Walking a dog in places where it is prohibited or not cleaning up dog poop

 Policy